VisualViolet/VisualViolet/README.md

 </div>

 <p align="center">
-I'm a certified full-stack (specializing in MERN) junior developer who is interested in web development and software development, game development, web design, and cybersecurity.
+I'm a certified full-stack (specializing in MERN) mid-level developer who is interested in web development and software development, game development, web design, and cybersecurity.
 I gained valuable experience throughout my time in the University of Washington Coding Bootcamp.
 As of 03/16/23, I have graduated and am officially certified!
 Have a new project and want some help?
 Let me know!
 I'm looking to collaborate on any project I can contribute to.
 My number one goal is to learn new skills!
 Profile picture was generated with the Midjourney bot.
 Find out more information here: https://midjourney.gitbook.io/docs/.
 </p>